Pandiyarajk/Pico-100BASE-TX/README.md

-# Pico-100BASE-TX - Bit banged 100 MBit/s Ethernet
+# Pico-100BASE-TX - Bit-banged 100 MBit/s Ethernet

-This library allows to stream out data with around 11 Mbyte/s from a RP2040 or RP2350 MCU using the PIO to bit-bang a 100 Mbit Fast Ethernet connection.
+This library allows to stream out data with around 11 MByte/s from a RP2040 or RP2350 MCU using the PIO to bit-bang a 100 MBit/s Fast Ethernet connection.
-It is somewhat similar to [Pico-10BASE-T](https://github.com/kingyoPiyo/Pico-10BASE-T), which implemented TX-only 10 MBit Ethernet.
+It is somewhat similar to [Pico-10BASE-T](https://github.com/kingyoPiyo/Pico-10BASE-T), which implemented TX-only 10 MBit/s Ethernet.

 **Warning: Do not connect to any POE capable equipment!**

-Ideally use a pulse transformer with proper matching circuitry.
-In my experiments I directly connected the two GPIOs to an old ethernet cable and it worked with all devices I've tested - only do that at your **own risk**.
+Ideally use a pulse transformer with proper matching circuitry, or at least the 47 + 470 Ohms resistors as seen [here](https://github.com/kingyoPiyo/Pico-10BASE-T?tab=readme-ov-file#setup).
+In my experiments I directly connected the two GPIOs to an old ethernet cable and it worked with most devices I've tested - only do that at your **own risk**.
 You also could use some old Ethernet switch and connect it in between the Pico and your machine to be safe.
+ASUS mainboards with LANGuard only work when using the resistors or a pulse transformer.

 Demo digitizing some WBFM IF signal with the internal ADC and streaming it out via Fast Ethernet:

 https://github.com/user-attachments/assets/e150bc89-122c-4669-ae62-b9b03f8b2769

 ## How does it work?